amr10w/4-Bit-ALU-Design-And-Verification-Custom/README.md

 # 4 Bit ALU Design & Verification throw Semi Custom & Full Custom

-A comprehensive digital design project implementing a 4-bit Arithmetic Logic Unit (ALU) using both **semi-custom (RTL + FPGA)** and **full-custom (transistor-level)** design flows.
+This is the final project for **ECE 212s – Digital Circuits – Spring 2025** at Ain Shams University, focused on designing, verifying, and implementing a **4-bit Arithmetic and Logic Unit (ALU)** using both **semi-custom** (RTL & FPGA) and **full-custom** (transistor-level with Cadence Virtuoso) methodologies design flows.
 This project includes design, simulation, verification, C++ reference modeling, and FPGA deployment, along with detailed documentation and layout files.

 The design includes: